 We have a few recommendations:

-• Keep in mind that not all medications may be available in Bali or Java.
+• Keep in mind that not all medications may be available in Indonesia.

 • Ensure that you have sufficient medication to cover your entire trip.